awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Unsupported Sid: "Update the characters in the Sid element to use one of the following character types: [a-z
+Unsupported Sid: Update the characters in the Sid element to use one of the following character types: [a-z, A-Z, 0-9]
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": ""Update the characters in the Sid element to use one of the following character types: [a-z"
+"findingDetails": "Update the characters in the Sid element to use one of the following character types: [a-z, A-Z, 0-9]"
 ```

 **Resolving the error**